The RSA round trip rests on one modular inverse identity. The key table makes that identity visible before the lesson names the theorem.

 What this toy example leaves out

 These toy values are intentionally checkable, not secure.
-Real RSA also needs padding such as OAEP before the arithmetic is used safely.
+NOTE: toy-modulus; no-padding; no-side-channel; no-production; never-roll-your-own.
+Real RSA needs padding and reviewed library code before arithmetic is used in a protocol.

 toy arithmetic, not deployed security\text{toy arithmetic, not deployed security}